ga4gh/TASC/namespace-resolver/README.md

 ## Using This File

 `identifier-prefixes.yaml` captures the identifier name, schema URI, and documentation URI, as applicable.
+Prefixes are used to represent specific concepts, though schemas for these concepts may change over time.
+The schema URI, therefore, can be used as a representative of this concept but SHOULD NOT be assumed to be the only schema for this concept.
+Concept definitions should be retrievable from the documentation URI.

 ### YAML format